ionic-team/ionic-docs/src/content/building/starting.md

 - `tabs`: A tabs based layout
 - `sidemenu`: A sidemenu based layout
-- `blank`: A empty project with a single page
+- `blank`: An empty project with a single page

 See all available templates with the following command: